SkipCohenUniversity

 I'm betting many of you don't know Cindy Harter Sims.
 She's not typically on the speaking circuit, but she's always at the key conventions.
 Besides having become an outstanding artist, what I enjoy most about Cindy is her focus on building her skill set.
 She never slows down!

 Cindy was the music teacher in a Georgia school for many years and decided she wanted to be a professional photographer.
 She took classes, practiced for endless hours, and then in 2011, after five years of saving and planning, opened her studio.
-In 2013 I shared a guest post from Cindy along with a podcast later that year about her journey.
 She's never strayed from building her skill set and in the process has worked with some of the finest artists and educators in our industry.
 Cindy is all about quality - in her images, business, relationships with clients, the community and her friends.
+Check out Cindy's 2013 guest post on how she got started.

 In regards to the portrait above, in an IM she wrote to me: